GetLevvel/katacoda-scenarios/rhoar-spring-boot/arquillian-cube/01-review-the-initial-project.md

 `@AwaitRoute` tells Arquillian to wait until the application has been deployed prior to running the tests `@RouteURL("fruit")` tells Arquillian which route to use when constructing the URL used for the web service calls

+The `@Before` denotes that the method will be called prior to running each test

+>**NOTE:** The Katacoda terminal window is like your local terminal.
+Everything that you run here you should be able to execute on your local computer as long as you have `Java SDK 1.8` and `Maven` installed.
+In later steps, we will also use the `oc` command line tool for OpenShift commands.

 ## Up Next

 Now that you have reviewed the project structure, how to configure Arquillian, and how to write a test, it's time to run the tests.
 In the next step you will deploy the application to OpenShift and run the tests with Arquillian Cube!

-**2. Run the application**

-Run the application by executing the following command:

-``mvn spring-boot:run``{{execute}}

->**NOTE:** The Katacoda terminal window is like your local terminal.
-Everything that you run here you should be able to execute on your local computer as long as you have `Java SDK 1.8` and `Maven` installed.
-In later steps, we will also use the `oc` command line tool for OpenShift commands.

-**3. Verify the application**

-To begin with click on the **Local Web Browser** tab in the console frame of this browser window which will open another tab or window of your browser pointing to port 8080 on your client.
-Or use [this](https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/) link.

-You should now see an HTML page with the `Welcome to Spring Boot` welcome message.
-If you see this then you've successfully set up the application!
-If not check the logs in the terminal.
-Spring Boot adds a couple helper layers to catch common errors and print helpful messages to the console so check for those first.

-**4. Stop the application**

-Before moving on, click in the terminal window and then press **CTRL-C** to stop the running application!